'GMA' Deals & Steals celebrating small businesses

 Tory Johnson has exclusive "GMA" Deals and Steals celebrating small businesses.
-You can score big savings on products from brands such as Fashion Fair, Footnanny and more.
-The deals start at just $3.25 and are up to 50% off.
+You can score big savings on products from brands such as LYS Beauty, Hot N Saucy and more.
+The deals start at just $5 and are up to 62% off.
 Find all of Tory's Deals and Steals on her website, GMADeals.com.

 Deal details: